stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

-## Generics Part 5: Type checked Elaborator Scripts
+## Type checked Elaborator Scripts

 In this part of the tutorial we try out a new technique to get back some of our beloved type safety when writing elaborator scripts.